Xinzhang-Chen/TOSense-Landing-Page/README.md

 ## About This Page

 This landing page serves as:
-- A central hub for links to the TOSense browser extension and backend repositories.
+- A central hub for links to the [TOSense browser extension](https://github.com/Xinzhang-Chen/TOSense) and the [tos-crawl repositories](https://github.com/Xinzhang-Chen/tos-crawl).
 - A place to find contact details for the developers.

 ## Contact & Collaboration